ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Caching

-The RateLimit headers MUST NOT be cached because their values are ephemeral.

-Apart from that, as is the ordinary case for HTTP caching ({{?RFC7234}}), a response with RateLimit header fields might be cached and re-used for subsequent requests.
+As is the ordinary case for HTTP caching ({{?RFC7234}}), a response with RateLimit header fields might be cached and re-used for subsequent requests.
+A cached RateLimit response, does not modify quota counters but could contain stale information.
+Clients interested in determining the freshness of the RateLimit headers could rely on fields such as `Date` and on the `window` value of a `quota-policy`.
 # Receiving RateLimit headers

 A client MUST process the received `RateLimit` headers.